twisted/towncrier/docs/cli.rst

    $ towncrier create 123.bugfix.rst

+If you don't provide a file name, ``towncrier`` will prompt you for one.

 ``towncrier create`` will enforce that the passed type (e.g. ``bugfix``) is valid.

 If the fragments directory does not exist, it will be created.